 Transitioning from face to face training to online delivery is simplified with Kajabi.
-For the DIYers who are happy to tackle all aspects then Kajabi have made it as simple as they can.
+For the DIYers who are happy to tackle all aspects, Kajabi has made it as simple as possible.
 But that still involves work.
 You still have to dedicate the time to learning about the fundamentals as it's very different to WordPress and then implementing everything yourself.

-Which means that for the busy and successful coach, trainer, entrepreneur or business owner the best route is to seek out the services of a Kajabi consultant/expert.
-This can be challenging and here's why.
+This means that for the busy and successful coach, trainer, entrepreneur or business owner, the best route is to seek out a Kajabi consultant/expert's services.
+This can be challenging, and here's why.

-At the time of writing this post a quick search on Fiverr freelancers with the term "Kajabi" in their profile gave search results of 24 freelancers whilst for the term "WordPress" gave 36582!
+When writing this post, a quick search on Fiverr freelancers with the term "Kajabi" in their profile gave search results of 24 freelancers whilst the term "WordPress" gave 36582!

-Now that's not to say that all those featured in the WordPress results offer consultancy services or freelance support, but it does show how much more familiar freelancers are with WordPress than Kajabi.
+That's not to say that all those featured in the WordPress results offer consultancy services or freelance support, but it shows how much more familiar freelancers are with WordPress than Kajabi.

-The key is to develop a migration plan so that you have a systematic approach to migrating your content.
-There's no Kajabi import feature so everything is a matter of copying and pasting content, post by post and considering images, videos and audio files, PDFs etc.
+The key is to develop a migration plan to have a systematic approach to migrating your content.
+There's no Kajabi import feature, so everything is a matter of copying and pasting content, post by post and considering images, videos and audio files, PDFs etc.

-When it comes to organising your blog content Kajabi doesn't currently allow you to categorise posts, but it will allow tagging so you can organise content in that way.
-Features are continually being added to enhance the platform so the Kajabi tech team may at some point add some richer blogging features.
+When it comes to organising your blog content, Kajabi doesn't currently allow you to categorise posts, but it will allow tagging so you can organise content in that way.
+Features are continually being added to enhance the platform so that the Kajabi tech team may add some richer blogging features.

 The thing to remember is that Kajabi isn't out to compete with WordPress blog functionality.
-Kajabi's area of genius is in knowledge commerce - giving you the ability to create online courses and membership sites with the minimum of effort and then monetise that knowledge profitably.
+Kajabi's genius area is in knowledge commerce - giving you the ability to create online courses and membership sites with the minimum of effort and then monetise that knowledge profitably.

 Kajabi doesn't do plugins.
-There's is a different approach negating the need for these little software bloaters.
+There's a different approach to negating the need for these little software bloaters.
 Plugins often slow down page loading speeds.
 There are no such issues with Kajabi.
-And when you do need a little extra functionality from it the chances are you can create that with a simple Zapier integration.
+When you need a little extra functionality from it, the chances are you can create that with a simple Zapier integration.

-If you want to keep your WordPress site for blogging and have your Kajabi site as your course platform or membership site then it's perfectly achievable to have a seamless user experience.
-You can do this so that to the average non-techy site visitor it looks as if it's all part of the same platform.
+If you want to keep your WordPress site for blogging and have your Kajabi site as your course platform or membership site, it's perfectly achievable to have a seamless user experience.
+You can do this so that to the average non-techy site visitor, it looks as if it's all part of the same platform.